ashleychampagne/Web-Scraping-Toolkit/Twitter-API-Workflow.md

 ### In the “Summary” sheet, you can see more detailed information on tweets within your search.

+(Note: If your Dashboard and Summary pages are not populating with information, make sure you've turned on the "Sheet Calculation" slider in the top right of each page.)

 You can also view your data in two additional ways:
 * with the TAGS Archive (a searchable archive of tweets)
 * the TAGS Explorer (a network visualization).